 Introduction and background

 The university is pleased to announce that from September 2016 onwards the Stoller Scholarship will be available.
+Therefore students commencing relevant courses in 2019/20 may apply for this award.
 Funding for this scholarship has kindly been offered by the Stoller Charitable Trust, with the intention of widening participation to provide educational opportunities to the widest range of individuals.
 The purpose of the fund is to enhance the chance of students in receipt of the award of future success through education, life skills and employment prospects.
-The award will be available for full-time U.K. and E.U. students commencing on an undergraduate course at University of Bolton from September 2016 onwards subject to fulfilment of the eligibility criteria shown below and the number of scholarships available, and is a cash award paid over the duration of the course of study for up to a maximum of three academic years.
+The award will be available for full-time UK and EU students commencing on an undergraduate course at University of Bolton from September 2019 subject to fulfilment of the eligibility criteria shown below and the number of scholarships available, and is a cash award paid over the duration of the course of study for up to a maximum of three academic years.

 There will be a total of ten scholarships available in each academic year, the maximum total value of each award being £3,000.
 The award will be paid at a rate of £1,000 cash per academic year subject to continued fulfillment of the terms and conditions of the award.
 The maximum duration of each award will be three academic years.
 Subject to the application with all supporting evidence having been received from students who are successful in being allocated an award, payment will be made during November in each academic year of the duration of the award.